sanity-io/sanity/packages/@sanity/observable/README.md

 ## A minimal Observable

-For bundle size sensitive contexts there is a absolute minimal observable implementation (still RxJS based) that can be imported from `@sanity/observable/minimal`.
+For bundle size sensitive contexts there is an absolute minimal observable implementation (still RxJS based) that can be imported from `@sanity/observable/minimal`.
 This observable has none of the static methods (`create`, `from`), and implements only the `map`, `filter` and `reduce` instance methods.
 It weighs around 3.3 KB minified and gzipped.

 ```js
 import Observable from '@sanity/observable/minimal'